melezhik/outthentic/README.md

   print $calc->mult(2,3), "\n";
   print $calc->mult(3,4), "\n";

 ```

 ## Story checks

+Story checks files contain lines for validation of stdout comes out when stories are executed.

-Story checks files similarly should be placed at stories directories and be named as story.check:
+Story check  files should be placed at the same directory as story files.
+Following are story checks for a two stories above.
+They validate output from our calculator's addition and multiplication methods:

 ```